Designing, managing, analyzing, and interpreting data in health research studies

 A hierarchical clustering method was used to build a knowledge base with a population of colorectal cancer patients, from which the information retrieved can be used for treatment planning recommendations towards personalised medicine.
 Dr Zhang was Senior Author.

 The epidemiology of sapovirus infections in a high-income country is described using community-based birth cohort data.
 Sapovirus infections are common in Australian children under 2-years of age.
-Asmaa El-Heneidy was the first author.
+Dr El-Heneidy was First Author.

-This systematic review and meta-analysis summarised longitudinal observational studies to conclude that diabetes is associated with the onset of frozen shoulder.
-Dr Dyer was first author.
+This systematic review and meta-analysis summarised six case-control studies and two cohort studies to conclude that diabetes is associated with the onset of frozen shoulder.
+Dr Dyer was First Author.

 Innovative Services and Partnerships